RobMeades/ioc-client/README.md

 `sudo systemctl disable cellular`

 ...and of course run `sudo systemctl stop cellular` to stop the current instance.

+If you need to open other tunnelling ports (e.g. to upload log files from the ioc-client) then repeat the process of creating a systemctl unit file for the additional ports also.

 Server Side
 ===========